 Content Card expiration

 When composing a new Content Card you have the option to choose when it should expire from the user’s feed, based on its send time.
-The expiration time begins when a user reaches its Canvas step and the card is sent.
+The expiration time begins when a user reaches its Canvas component and the card is sent.

 If a sent card expires before a user has viewed it in your app, it will be removed from their feed the next time their cards are refreshed.

-The content card will be available until it expires, even if the user has moved to subsequent steps.
-If you do not want the content card to be live when the next steps in the Canvas are delivered, ensure that the expiration is shorter than the delay on subsequent steps.
+The Content Card will be available until it expires, even if the user has moved to subsequent steps.
+If you do not want the Content Card to be live when the next steps in the Canvas are delivered, ensure that the expiration is shorter than the delay on subsequent steps.

 Advancement Behavior options

 The Advancement Behavior option allows you to control when a user should advance to their next eligible step.
 Steps that send only Content Cards have different advancement options than steps with multiple message types (push, email, etc.).
 For Content Cards in a Canvas Flow workflow, this option is set to always immediately advance the audience.

 Steps with Content Cards only